aistairc/BENNERD/README.md

 - [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x)

 ## BENNERD Description
-We implement a BERT-based exhaustive approach, a scalable and extensible system that implement neural models like named entity recognition (NER) and entity disambiguision (ED) or a.k.a entity linking (EL) by addressing distantly supervise-based [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) data set.
+In this work, we present a BERT-based Exhaustive Neural Named Entity Recognition and Disambiguation (BENNERD) system by addressing [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) data set.
+The entity disambiguation (ED) or entity normalization (EN) is a.k.a entity linking (EL) task.
+The BENNERD system is composed of four models: **NER** that enumerates all possible spans as potential entity mentions and classifies them into entity types, masked language model as **BERT**, **candidate generation model** to find a list of candidate entities, and **candidate ranking model** to disambiguate the entity for concept indexing.

 ### [BENNERD DEMO](http://prm-ezcatdb.cbrc.jp/bennerd/)
 The BENNERD system provides a [web interface](http://prm-ezcatdb.cbrc.jp/bennerd/) to facilitate the process of text annotation and its disambiguation without any training for end users.